Aria427/FYP/README.md

 'Data': includes the genomes and sequencing reads on which the functions are applied on.

+'Further Research': includes any notes taken from books, articles, online videos, etc...

-'Output Test File': includes the resultant files from function implementations.
+'Output Test Files': includes the resultant files from function implementations.

-'Paper Summaries & Research Notes': includes summaries of the read papers and any notes taken from further reading.
+'Paper Summaries': includes summaries of the read papers.

 'Research Notebook': includes details of all meetings and the research accomplished.